It’s easy for beginner designers to

 Spacing in graphic design refers to the arrangement of

 elements within a layout.
-Proper spacing can make your designs
+Proper spacing can make your

-helps direct attention, creates hierarchy, and improves
+comprehend.
+It helps direct attention, creates hierarchy,

-legibility.
+and improves legibility.

 Let’s look at another example.
-On the left, all the gaps are
+On the left, all the gaps

-the same.
+are the same.
 On the right, the spacing is influenced by the

 structure.
-The inner group elements are more tightly grouped,
+The inner group elements are more tightly

-creating a visible “scaffolding” for the content.
+grouped, creating a visible “scaffolding” for the

-Two versions side by side: on the
+Two versions side by side: on

-outside the form.
+the elements outside the form.

 In print, space is expensive because paper is not free.
-This

-virtually free.
+space is virtually free.
 Luxury for everybody!

 The space must flow

-Consistent spacing around elements gives visual harmony and
+Consistent spacing around elements gives visual harmony

-counterproductive.
-By maintaining even spacing between all
+which is counterproductive.
+By maintaining even spacing

-interference.
+without interference.

-Here are some tips to create a nice flowing space between and
+Here are some tips to create a nice flowing space between

-around elements.
+and around elements.

 Centering in a box

-Sometimes you need to put an image (like a logo, for example)
+Sometimes you need to put an image (like a logo, for

-half its height as a minimum margin.
-If the image is tall, use
+is wide, use half its height as a minimum margin.
+If the

-half its width.
+image is tall, use half its width.

-Two versions side by side: on the
+Two versions side by side: on

-outside the form.
+the elements outside the form.

 Vertically centering